parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

-# Who May Be Involved in Parkinson’s Care
+# Who May Be Involved?
 Parkinson’s care often involves a **Multi-Disciplinary Team (MDT)** approach, meaning multiple healthcare professionals work together to manage your care.
-The team members you meet will depend on your needs and condition.
+As such, you may come across a wide range of professionals, and the team members you meet will depend on your individual needs and condition.

+Throughout your Parkinson’s journey, your health professionals, including your GP or specialist, may ask for other professionals to be involved in your care.
+This will vary between individuals living with Parkinson’s depending on the symptoms and challenges they experience.
+Read on to learn more about which specialists maybe involved if you need them.

 ---

 ## Individuals: Who’s Who?

-You may meet professionals in **GP surgeries, community services, or hospitals**, including students under supervision.
-Uniforms may indicate roles; if unsure, ask.
+This section explains the roles of professionals you might come across.
+The individuals listed below may work in GP surgeries, community services, or hospitals.
+You may also meet students training in these professions; they work under the supervision of fully qualified staff.
+Many workplaces use colour-coded uniforms to indicate roles.
+If you're unsure who someone is, just ask.
+You’ll find extra information below each role to help you learn more.

-### Key Roles (Alphabetical)
+### Dietitians

-**Dietitians**

-- Experts in nutrition and practical dietary advice.
+- Healthcare professionals that are trained in the science and everyday management of nutrition.
+- They use the most up-to-date public health and scientific research on food, health and disease.
+They translate this into practical guidance to enable people to make appropriate lifestyle and food choices.
-- Must be registered with the **Health and Care Professions Council (HCPC)**.
+- They must be registered with the Health and Care Professions Council (HCPC) to work as a dietician in the UK.
-- **Nutritionists** are not the same; may lack medical training for individual dietary advice.

-**Doctors**
+Please note a _nutritionist_ is not the same as a _dietitian_ (though some nutritionists are registered dietitians).
+A qualified nutritionist will have knowledge about nutrition.
+However, they may not be trained to give individual dietary advice to people with medical conditions.
+Nutritionists are not legally required to be registered as above, though many are on voluntary registers.

+### Doctors
-- Must be registered with the **General Medical Council (GMC)**.
+- Must be registered with the General Medical Council (GMC) to practice in the UK.
+They are required to maintain their knowledge and skill.
-- **General Practitioners (GPs):** Generalists managing a wide range of health issues.
-May have accredited special interests.
+- **General Practitioners (GPs):** Generalists who deal with a wide range of problems.
+They have finished their training and are registered as a GP.
+It takes at least 10 years to become a GP.
+  -  Some GPs have _special interests_ which are accredited topics of specialist knowledge.
+This adds on to their role as a generalist.
+They have completed the required training and are registered as a specialist.
+May be hospital or community based.
+It takes at least 12 years to become a consultant, depending on the topic.
 - **Consultants:** Specialists with advanced knowledge in a narrower area.
-- **Junior Doctors:** Qualified doctors gaining experience.
-Includes:
-  - Registrars/Specialty Trainees: Step before GP/consultant.
-  - Foundation Doctors: First two years post-graduation.
-  - Other terms: Fellow, Trust Grade, Associate Specialist.
+They have completed the required training and are registered as a specialist.
+May be hospital or community based.
+It takes at least 12 years to become a consultant, depending on the topic.
+- **Junior Doctors:** Qualified doctors but gaining experience in a particular area.
+This is a broad term that encompasses a range of experience, as specialty training takes many years.
+It includes all qualified doctors who are not consultants or GPs such as:
+  - 'Registrar' or 'Specialty Trainees' is the step before becoming a GP or consultant, so they work in a particular area.
+  - 'Foundation Doctors' are in their first two years of training after graduating from university medical school.
+They will be gaining broad experience across a range of specialties and settings.
+  - Other terms that you may see include ‘Fellow’, ‘Trust Grade’ or ‘Associate Specialist’.

 **Healthcare Assistants (HCAs)**